shahsapnil/flask_app/README.md

 # flask_app
-this is my first flask app and learn about some basic of git command.
+This is my first FLASK app and learn about some basic of GIT command.